 OwnerRez supports all these options, but it isn't smart enough to know which one applies in any given case, and money is too important to guess with.

-So, before hitting that tempting "Cancel Booking", first go into Charges.
+Before hitting that tempting "Cancel Booking", first go into Charges.
 Note that we're not worried about what the guest paid yet, just what the total charges are.
 That's what we need to change, so click the "Change" button.

-What we want to do, is to enter a Cancellation Credit to the charge sheet.
+What we want to do, is to enter a Cancellation Credit into the charge sheet.
 Click the green "plus" button next to the first tax entry:

 This creates a blank line immediately above the taxes, but below everything else.
 Make an entry, and for the amount, include what the guest should get back as a negative.
 Usually this is a percentage, such as -100% or -50%, but can be a specific amount, whatever is correct.